On this page

 Research on mental health and wellbeing

-• a Conversations that Count – Ngā Kōrero Whai Take episode on workplace wellbeing
+- an episode of Conversations that Count – Ngā Kōrero Whai Take on workplace wellbeing

-• the publication of a book, Mental Health Among Higher Education Faculty, Administrators and Graduate Students
+- the publication of the book, Mental Health Among Higher Education Faculty, Administrators and Graduate Students

-• investigations into the impacts of the pandemic lockdowns on mental health.
+- studies on the mental health impacts of the pandemic lockdowns

-Furthermore, Massey’s Mental Health and Addiction teaching team received an international Teaching Excellence Award from the Council of Academic Public Health Institutions Australasia.
+Furthermore, Massey’s Mental Health and Addiction teaching team received an international Teaching Excellence Award from the Council of Academic Public Health Institutions Australasia in 2023.
 The innovative programme was co-created with Māori and promotes health equity.

 Factsheets published on a range of health issues